Leela's Vegan and Vegetarian Recipes & Cooking Hints

 • 1 cup water / veggie broth

-• 1 small head of garlic (3 largish bulbs)
+• 1 small head of garlic (3 largish cloves)

 • To taste: